Smooth, isolated curves in families of Calabi-Yau threefolds in homogeneous spaces: Introduction

 \subsection{Conventions and definitions}

 The ground field is the field of complex numbers.
-We say a curve $C$ in a variety $V$ is {\it geometrically rigid} in $V$ if the space of embedded deformations of $C$ in $V$ is zero-dimensional.
-If furthermore this space is reduced, we say that $C$ is {\it infinitesimally rigid} or {\it isolated} in $V$.
+We say a curve $C$ in a variety $V$ is {\it infinitesimally rigid} or {\it isolated} in $V$ if the space of embedded deformations of $C$ in $V$ is zero-dimensional and reduced, equivalently, if $H^0(C, \N _{C/V})=0$.